Romanesque architecture

 Romanesque architecture (Note: The style in contemporary Latin from various times goes by many names, such as e.g. Opus Romanum/Romanorum, Architectura Romana/Romanica, and Genere/Ordine Romanico (see terms and references on the Opus Romanum page on Latin Wikipedia).) is an architectural style of medieval Europe that was predominant in the 11th and 12th centuries.
 The style eventually developed into the Gothic style with the shape of the arches providing a simple distinction: the Romanesque is characterized by semicircular arches, while the Gothic is marked by the pointed arches.
 The Romanesque emerged nearly simultaneously in multiple countries of Western Europe; its examples can be found across the continent, making it the first pan-European architectural style since Imperial Roman architecture.
-Similarly to Gothic, the name of the style was transferred onto the contemporary Romanesque art.
+As is the case with Gothic, the name of the style was transferred onto the contemporary Romanesque art.

 Combining features of ancient Roman and Byzantine buildings and other local traditions, Romanesque architecture is known by its massive quality, thick walls, round arches, sturdy pillars, barrel vaults, large towers and decorative arcading.
 Each building has clearly defined forms, frequently of very regular, symmetrical plan.
 The overall appearance is one of simplicity when compared with the Gothic buildings that were to follow.
 The style can be identified right across Europe, despite regional characteristics and different materials.

 Many castles were built during this period, but they are greatly outnumbered by churches.
 The most significant are the great abbey churches, many of which are still standing, more or less complete and frequently in use.
 The enormous quantity of churches built in the Romanesque period was succeeded by the still busier period of Gothic architecture, which partly or entirely rebuilt most Romanesque churches in prosperous areas like England and Portugal.
 The largest groups of Romanesque survivors are in areas that were less prosperous in subsequent periods, including parts of southern France, rural Spain, rural Portugal and rural Italy.
 Survivals of unfortified Romanesque secular houses and palaces, and the domestic quarters of monasteries are far rarer, but these used and adapted the features found in church buildings, on a domestic scale.